chernikaker/Color-picker/README.md

 - Choosing a desired color from *color palette by clicking* on it.
 - Manual color input, provided by *typing the desired color values into the input fields* for any color model.\
   *Attention!
 If you insert the wrong data (incorrect type or out of range value) color will not be changed.\
   RGB color channels value range: 0-255.
 CMYK color channels value range: 0-100.
-HSL color channels value range: 0-360.*
+HSL color channels value range: Hue 0-360 degrees, Saturation&Luminosity 0-100%.*
 - Adjusting color with sliders by moving it left or right to decrease or increase the chosen color channel value.

 While changing color, you can observe real-time updates in the color picker square, slider's and input field's values.